Restorative Dentistry - Sugar Land, TX

 We Can Fix Your Damaged and Decayed Teeth

 If you’re like most people in America today, you probably have at least one tooth that needs a little help.
 Perhaps it’s slightly decayed, or maybe it was broken the last time you played sports.
 Regardless, it probably hurts how your smile looks, and it likely doesn’t feel great either.
 In any case, Dr. Danny Nguyen and Dr. Cindy Hua can give you the exact help you need.
-We’ve repaired thousands of smiles in Sugar Land and Pearland over the years, and we can guarantee that our restorative treatments will make your smile look and feel even better than before.
+We’ve repaired thousands of smiles in Sugar Land over the years, and we can guarantee that our restorative treatments will make your smile look and feel even better than before.

 Traditional Dental Crown & Bridge

 If you need a single tooth repaired or a row of consecutive missing teeth replaced, we’ll first try to use a traditional dental crown or bridge.
 These restorations have been used for generations because they are fantastic at restoring a tooth’s appearance and function at the same time.

 A crown is typically used to repair a tooth that is severely decayed or has been damaged due to injury.
 The crown itself is just a tooth-shaped restoration that simply fits on top of the natural tooth, which is why it’s sometimes called a “cap.”
 Crowns can be designed to perfectly blend into your smile so that you’ll barely notice them, and they can be made of a variety of materials to give you the exact strength, durability, and look that you need.

 If you are missing a row of teeth, a dental bridge is one of the easiest and fastest ways to replace them.
 We’ll simply apply crowns to the teeth on either side of the missing ones, and these will be attached to prosthetic teeth that literally “bridge” the gap between them.

 Both of these restorations only take 2 visits to get, and with the proper maintenance, they can easily last for 10 years or more.